 Matching Your Weaknesses to My Strengths

 Incidentally, this is quite common in my executive coaching practice.
-For CEOs that are intuitively great sales people, I will force them to focus on profit margins, cash flow, operations, and organization — all the areas that such a person would not naturally think to focus on.
+For CEOs that are intuitively great salespeople, I will force them to focus on profit margins, cash flow, operations, and organization — all the areas that such a person would not naturally think to focus on.
 Great CEOs who come up from the sales “track” are inclined to think every business problem can be solved by just selling more.
-The wise ones realize this is not true, but can still be a bad habit none-the-less.
+The wise ones realize this is not true, but it can still be a bad habit none-the-less.

-Often I will work with a CEO that is overly tactical or detailed oriented.
-While this is certainly good at times, I will often force focus on “big picture” strategic issues such as adapting to major shifts in marketplace demands that can not be addressed by just doing more of the same, shifting the business toward high profit margin customer segments or product lines, and a host of strategic issues that such a CEO would tend to not think about unless forced to do so.
+Often I will work with a CEO that is overly tactical or detail-oriented.
+While this is certainly good at times, I will often force focus on “big picture” strategic issues, such as adapting to major shifts in marketplace demands that can not be addressed by just doing more of the same, shifting the business toward high profit margin customer segments or product lines, and a host of strategic issues that such a CEO would tend to not think about unless forced to do so.

 In addition, my style is to be very analytical, logical, and financial in orientation.
-Many of my clients are more intuitive, “gut feel”, type decision makers who recognize that they need someone they respect to vet “gut feel” inclinations with market data / operating facts.
+Many of my clients are more intuitive, “gut feel” type decision makers who recognize that they need someone they respect to vet “gut feel” inclinations with market data / operating facts.
 The best decisions are ones that consider both the intuitive and the analytical.

 Common Executive Coaching Situations

 I’m called in as an executive coach in a number of common situations.

 In some cases, your company is growing quickly and the business is now much larger than you imagined when you first started the company.
 With this growth comes new growing pains that are actually quite common (from my perspective) but may seem daunting if you’ve never managed a business of this size before.

 - You’re stretched too thin and can no longer keep your hands involved in everything.
 (In this case, the underlying problem is your organizational structure, middle/executive management team composition isn’t adequate for this size company.)